1. icon-arrow-left

 In emergencies, please call 911.

-Get the best in emergency department care
+Get emergency care

-Pediatric ER: Our pediatric emergency physicians, specially trained to care for children and adolescents, are available 24/7.
-Children quickly go to a dedicated, child-friendly area separate from the adult care
+Pediatric emergency room: Our pediatric emergency physicians, specially trained to care for children and adolescents, are available 24/7.
+Children quickly go to a dedicated, child-friendly area separate from the adult care zones.
+This space features private rooms with comforting, child-friendly decor and large flat-screen LCD televisions, all designed to help put young patients at ease in a reassuring environment.

 First Care Urgent Care: Receive treatment for non-life-threatening problems that could become worse without treatment, such as breathing problems, sprains, allergic reactions, lacerations or abdominal issues.
 Other services include: